outdreamer/build-a-cure/docs/tasks/search_report_comments.md

 						- 467, 482, 493, 494
 						- 513, 546, 552, 558, 559, 577
 						- 635, 657, 673
 	- relevant general 'state of the art'-defining inventions
 		- category A: documents defining general state of the art not considered to be relevant
 			- 2014 0195462 A1 - MuSigma Business Solutions
 				- https://patents.google.com/patent/US20140195462A1/en

-				- relevant sections of other invention
+				- relevant sections of other invention: entire document
-					- entire document

 				- differences
 					- requires the user to do the work
-					- this is just a variable network
+					- this seems like it's mostly a variable network
 			- 2012 8200527 B1 - Thompson
 				- https://patents.google.com/patent/US8200527B1/en

-				- relevant sections of other invention
+				- relevant sections of other invention: entire document
-					- entire document

 				- differences
+					- this seems like a standard recommender system with many manual processes involving a standard question-answer pattern-identification & prioritized-ranking algorithm which is a common solution to the 'matching search query with results' problem

 - interface analysis search report, intl PCT/US20/50591
 	- date of international search report: 01/05/2021
 	- general comments
 		- nearly every program involves an equivalence check of some sort, where an explicit data type check or an implicit state/process check or other input metric
 			- 'having an equivalence check' that doesnt make it equivalent to my method of 'comparing any structure with any other structure after standardizing it to a custom primary interface which is a standardizing filter with a special meaning that indicates it can be used to solve any problem', but I understand why someone who isnt good at comparing things would have trouble identifying the difference between the two